IT Strategy and Management of Systems Risk

 Daiwa Securities Group has worked to maintain and enhance the management of systems risk in order to reliably provide high-quality services to customers while protecting information assets from various threats and risks originating from inside or outside the company.
 Recognizing the importance of cyber security as a group management issue, we are working to strengthen systems for detecting and monitoring cyberattacks.
 At the same time, we continue to work toward improving our defense and resilience to cyberattacks, collaborating with outside organizations in an effort led by a dedicated organization (Daiwa-CSIRT*) that works throughout the Group.

-In improving our cyber security management systems, we are considering specific measures in light of cyberattack trends, periodic penetration tests and vulnerability assessments by external specialist firms, and risk assessments conducted within the Group based on these results.
-During the current Medium-term Management Plan, we plan to enhance "technical measures," "operational resilience," and "governance."
-Specifically, we are putting effort into strengthening technological measures, centered around development of zero trust security infrastructure, as well as personnel measures, including raising the awareness of officers and employees through enhanced education and training.
-In addition, we are strengthening the governance of domestic and overseas group companies through the development of a global policy, and we are proceeding to develop systems to prevent damage from cyberattacks and to prevent any damage from spreading both within and outside the Group.
+In improving our cyber security management systems, we are implementing specific measures in light of cyberattack trends, periodic penetration tests and vulnerability assessments by external specialist firms, and risk assessments conducted within the Group based on these results.
+During the current Medium-term Management Plan, we are enhancing "technical measures," "operational resilience," and "governance" as in the previous fiscal year.
+Specifically, we are putting effort into managing Group companies appropriately based on their respective cyber risks; optimizing our cyber measures and the related costs; advancing and increasing the efficiency of AI-based security measures; and enhancing education and training for officers and employees.